fhur/xql/packages/docs/docs/800-custom-providers.md

 });
 ```

-This lets you build queries like:
+This allows you build queries like:

 ```ts
 export function findFilm(id: number) {